 The Shinjuku district typifies the side of Tokyo that many visitors picture.
 It’s a buzzing metropolis with neon signs, people on the go and an exciting atmosphere.
 Elsewhere, the Harajuku district is where you’ll see Japan’s young and hip showcasing their whacky fashion sense, a far cry from Japanese tradition.

 The New York Bar in the Park Hyatt hotel is a great place to enjoy a cocktail and take in the bright lights of Tokyo at night.
 You may recognize the bar from the film Lost in Translation.
 It’s one of my perennial haunts in the city for pre-dinner drinks.

-Tokyo is a city of contrasts, and amongst the towering skyscrapers you’ll find little pockets of calm, where well-preserved temples and shrines offer a moment of contemplation away from the hustle and bustle of the city.
+Tokyo is a city of contrasts, and among the towering skyscrapers you’ll find little pockets of calm, where well-preserved temples and shrines offer a moment of contemplation away from the hustle and bustle of the city.
 Meiji Shrine, with its wooden columns and copper roofs, and the brighter red and gold Senso-ji Temple are two such places.

 Tokyo is not short of options of places to stay.
 I rate the Conrad hotel for its location, as it’s close to Tokyo’s main train station, the Tsukiji Fish Market and Hamarikyu Gardens.